 Del Taco was founded in 1964 in Yermo, California.
 Starting a few years after the first Taco Bell, Del Taco wasn’t the first attempt at fast Mexican food, but they were quite a successful one.
-Part of their The business experienced tremendous success in the California market, along a small number of locations in Eugene, OR and Yuma, AZ.
-The original owners sold Del Taco to private investors in 1976 this was followed by the 1977 sale of franchising and development rights to W.R.
+Part of their The business experienced tremendous growth in the California market, along a small number of locations in Eugene, OR and Yuma, AZ.
+The original owners of Del Taco sold to private investors in 1976 this was followed a year later by the sale of franchising and development rights to W.R.
 Grace & Company, anywhere stores had not yet been built.
-W.R.
-Grace was a chemical company; this influenced their decision to manage Del Taco through a subsidiary.
+A chemical company at heart Grace decided to manage Del Taco through a subsidiary.
 This essentially created two Del Taco corporations.
-One (Del Taco Inc.) with claims to territory in California, and other cities where locations had already been franchised.
-The other (Del Taco Restaurants of Dallas, TX) held claims everywhere else.
+The original, (Del Taco Inc.) with claims to territory in California, Arizona, and Oregon.
+With the other (Del Taco Restaurants of Dallas, TX) holding claims everywhere else.

 Being outside of the original franchise area, Texas was under the aforementioned second Del Taco.
 The company first arrived in Houston in the summer of 1978 with the establishment of a regional office.
 Being a chemical company at heart, the original HQ was in a booming new office area which was part of Greenspoint (16720 Hedgecroft Drive).
 The first restaurant to open (1915 Mangum) would open only a few months later in early November.
 This was quickly followed by the Richmond at Main location.
 All restaurants designs were based off a simplified version of the California’s Del Taco buildings.